BELEM

 is often overlooked, but combined with the opulence of the popular

-have a few inside or buy a dozen to savor by the riverfront as you admire
+have a few inside or buy a dozen to savor by the waterfront as you admire

 Belem's attractions warrant a full-day visit, but don't go on a Monday, when